Hello Eagle Rock, California

 Eagle Rock is filled with culturally rich neighborhoods and is largely a haven for those working in various creative fields.
 Newer residents are moving here for its proximity to jobs in the nearby entertainment industry as well as any professionals who yearn for a place with a true sense of community and who cherish a slower pace.

 The neighborhood is inhabited by a wide variety of ethnic and socioeconomic groups and the creative class.
-Over the past decade, Eagle Rock has been experiencing gentrification as young urban professionals have moved from nearby (and increasingly expensive) neighborhoods such as Los Feliz and Silver Lake .
-A core of counter-culture writers, artists and filmmakers have existed in Eagle Rock since the 1920s.
+Over the past decade, Eagle Rock has been experiencing gentrification as young urban professionals have moved from nearby (and increasingly expensive) neighborhoods such as Los Feliz and Silver Lake.
+A core of counter-culture writers, artists, and filmmakers has existed in Eagle Rock since the 1920s.
 The pleasant neighborhood identity remains despite its proximity to the urban bustle just a short drive away.

 Eagle Rock Art and Shopping